A winter walk through an oak-hickory forest is a study in earth tones.

 Regardless of the name botanists eventually agree upon for the dominant species native to Georgia, it is quite common throughout the southeastern and eastern portions of the U.S., ranging from Texas to Ohio and Pennsylvania.

 The evolutionary details of mistletoes and academic arguments about their taxonomy matter little to the average nature lover.
 Unless mistletoe flips your geek switch and you dive down a rabbit hole of field guides and range maps, you can pretty much consider mistletoe to be mistletoe.

 All mistletoe species connect to their hosts via stalk-like structures termed haustoria (singular: haustorium).
 The haustorium not only anchors the plant to the tree, but it also serves as a conduit for those delicious resources it is stealing.

 Different species exhibit slightly different foliage, but the clumps growing on the pear tree outside my window are all covered in inch-long green leaves.
 They’re thick and bear a waxy cuticle; it’s an adaptation that helps to slow water loss.
 This is part of the reason that mistletoe remains green during the winter.
 Most broadleaved trees that retain their leaves year-round — including holies and southern magnolias, among others — use the same trick.

 Most mistletoe clumps are about the size of a basketball, but older specimens occasionally form round clumps approaching 3 feet in diameter.
 That’s about the size of a beach ball, give or take.

 Like many other winter fruits, mistletoe drupes attract plenty of avian attention.
 The tiny mistletoe seeds lurking inside are essentially hitchhikers, waiting to ride the bird-intestine expressway into different parts of the forest.
 Or different forests altogether.

 Once excreted, the seeds often manage to get a foothold in the crook of a branch or a rough spot on the trunk thanks to their sticky coating.
 Shortly thereafter, the seed begins a six-step process allowing them to penetrate the branch, set up shop and produce shoots and leaves.

-Mistletoe is a keystone species, meaning that it impacts the surrounding habitat more than you’d normally expect, given its relatively low abundance.
+Mistletoes are keystone species, meaning that they impact the surrounding habitat more than you’d normally expect, given their relatively low abundance.

 Other important keystone species include: